Sliding Scale of Living Toys

 - The family of dolls in children's book The Dollhouse Caper immediately revert to inanimate form if observed.
 This makes it difficult for them to warn their owners about the robbery plot they've accidentally overheard.

-- The toys in Enid Blyton's Amelia Jane stories are at this level.
+- The toys in Enid Blyton's Amelia Jane stories.

 The toy can switch between animate and inanimate at will, and may communicate with animals, babies, or generally anyone who can't betray their secret.
-Such toys need to hide their sentience in the presence of older humans, sapient races and even toys that fall on higher levels of the scale.
+Such toys need to hide their sentience in the presence of older humans.